samforwill/nlp-campaign-messaging/README.md

 ### Latent Dirichlet Allocation (LDA) on Term Frequency-Inverse Document Frequency (TF-IDF)

 As a baseline, I used Latent Dirichlet Allocation (LDA) on Term Frequency-Inverse Document Frequency (TF-IDF) to analyze my candidates' tweets.
-TF-IDF measures the importance of words in a document (tweet) relative to the corpus (collection of all tweets in the campaign season), using a 'bag of words' approach-- i.e. each tweet is a "bag" containing all the words it contains, without considering their order or their grammatical structure— it just counts the occurrence of each word.
-However, with only 1000 already-short tweets, LDA's effectiveness may be limited, and so I used this method as a baseline topic modeling method for comparison.<br/>
+TF-IDF measures the importance of words in a document (tweet) relative to the corpus (collection of all tweets in the campaign season) However, with only 1000 already-short tweets, LDA's effectiveness may be limited, and so I used this method as a baseline topic modeling method for comparison.<br/>

 LDA uses these term frequencies to search for patterns and group things together into topics it thinks are related.
 It's up to the administerer to determine the underlying patterns.